athackst/vscode-ament-task-provider/CONTRIBUTING.md

 ## Any contributions you make will be under the Apache Software License

-In short, when you submit code changes, your submissions are understood to be under the same [Aoache License](LICENSE) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [Apache License](https://github.com/athackst/vscode-ament-task-provider/blob/main/LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/athackst/vscode-ament-task-provider/issues)